Qiskit/qiskit/SECURITY.md

 ## Reporting a Vulnerability

-To report vulnerabilities you can privately report a potential security issue via the Github security vulnerabilities feature.
+To report vulnerabilities, you can privately report a potential security issue via the Github security vulnerabilities feature.
 This can be done here:

 https://github.com/Qiskit/qiskit-terra/security/advisories